WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 - The average score for the expert indicator of **free, fair, and secure elections** among the 27 EU Member States is 0.75 (<a class="crossref" href="#R1F8">Figure 12</a>).
 Country-level scores range from 0.90 in Denmark and Finland to 0.50 in Hungary.
 - In 15 Member States, at least half of respondents **agree that local government officials are elected through a clean process**, with figures ranging from 72.8% in Austria to 33.7% in Hungary (<a class="crossref" href="#R1F9">Figure 13</a>).
-- In 25 Member States, more than two-thirds of respondents agree that **people can vote freely without feeling harassed or pressured** except for Hungary (47.4%) and Cyprus (55.4%) (<a class="crossref" href="#R1F10">Figure 14</a>).
+- In 25 Member States, more than two-thirds of respondents agree that **people can vote freely without feeling harassed or pressured**, except for Hungary (47.4%) and Cyprus (55.4%) (<a class="crossref" href="#R1F10">Figure 14</a>).

 ### Non-governmental checks

 - The average score for the expert indicator of **non-governmental checks** among the 27 EU Member States is 0.70 (<a class="crossref" href="#R1F11">Figure 15</a>).
 Country-level scores range from 0.88 in Finland to 0.46 in Hungary.
-- In 19 Member States, the majority of respondents agree the **media can freely express opinions against government officials, policies and actions without fear of retaliation** (<a class="crossref" href="#R1F12">Figure 16</a>) and in 13 Member States, the majority agree the **media can expose cases of corruption by high-ranking government officers without fear of retaliation** (<a class="crossref" href="#R1F13">Figure 17</a>).
+- In 19 Member States, the majority of respondents agree the **media can freely express opinions against government officials, policies, and actions without fear of retaliation** (<a class="crossref" href="#R1F12">Figure 16</a>) and in 13 Member States, the majority agree the **media can expose cases of corruption by high-ranking government officers without fear of retaliation** (<a class="crossref" href="#R1F13">Figure 17</a>).
 Perceptions of media freedom in both questions are the highest in Denmark, Finland, and Portugal, and the lowest in Greece and Hungary.
 - In 26 Member States (the exception being Hungary), the majority of respondents agree that **people can express opinions against the government** (<a class="crossref" href="#R1F16">Figure 20</a>) and that **political parties can express opinions against government policies and actions** (<a class="crossref" href="#R1F15">Figure 19</a>).
 In 21 Member States, the majority agree that **civil society organizations can express opinions against government policies and actions** (<a class="crossref" href="#R1F14">Figure 18</a>).
 In Hungary, perceptions of the ability of individuals, political parties, and CSOs to freely express opinions against the government were significantly below the EU average.
 - In 26 Member States, the majority of respondents **agree that people can freely participate in peaceful protests and demonstrations without fear of reprisal** (<a class="crossref" href="#R1F17">Figure 21</a>).
 The exception is Hungary (45.7%).